0-vortex/twitch-changelog-parser/README.md

 ### 2019‑05‑30

-<p>Updated v5 API Guide: New third-party development will be limited to the API versions Kraken v5 and Helix.
+<p class="present-before-paste">Updated <a href="https://dev.twitch.tv/docs/v5" target="_blank">v5 API Guide</a>: New third-party development will be limited to the API versions Kraken v5 and Helix.
 Limitation of new development will be enforced on client ID created on or after 5/31/2019.</p>

 ### 2019‑05‑08